stumpapp/stump/apps/website/src/pages/contributing.md

 At this point, you're pretty much all set!
 When you navigate to [`localhost:3000`](http://localhost:3000), or [`localhost:10801`](http://localhost:10801) using the release profile, Stump will prompt you to create the managing user account and then your first library.

+### Where to start?

+If you're looking to contribute, but aren't sure where to start, I recommend taking a look at the [task board](https://github.com/users/aaronleopold/projects/2).
+This is where I track the development of Stump, mostly for personal organization.
+You can see what features are being worked on and what needs to be done.

+Features are categorized by `Core: Frontend` (the React client, for now), `Core: Backend` (the Rust server), `Core: Devops` (Docker and other misc devops things), and `Website` (the documentation website).

 ### Developer Resources

 A few useful resources for developers looking to contribute: